Wag3s vs Zerion: Wallet-and-Tracker vs Tax-and-Accounting (2026)

 The category line

 A portfolio tracker and a tax computation are different categories (see tracker vs tax software).
-A real-time tracker view — even an excellent one — is a dashboard, not a filing-ready figure: it does not, by design, run the jurisdiction method, classify internal transfers for tax, or produce audit-grade records.
+A real-time tracker view, even an excellent one, is a dashboard rather than a filing-ready figure: it does not, by design, run the jurisdiction method, classify internal transfers for tax, or produce audit-grade records.
 Treating the tracker number as the tax number is the recurring mistake this comparison exists to prevent.

 When to use which